How to Create Long-Term Content Plan?

-Your SMART goal can be to increase the number of traffic to your website from 2000 to 2500 at the end of this month by publishing a blog post.
+Your SMART goal can be used to increase the traffic to your website from 2000 to 2500 at the end of this month by publishing a blog post.

 2. Audit content

-Have a look at the image of the worksheet below to get an idea about the content audit.
+Look at the worksheet image below to get an idea about the content audit.

-To perform even- based audit, you need to take up-coming projects or events that involve content.
-It’ll give you an opportunity to figure out how you can connect the content with the buyer persona in the buyer’s journey.
+To perform even- a based audit, you must take upcoming projects or events involving content.
+It’ll allow you to figure out how to connect the content with the buyer persona in the buyer’s journey.

 3. Identify buyer persona in the buyer journey

-Knowing your buyer persona is important to create a long-term content plan.
-This is a crucial step because you’re creating content to attract and engage buyer persona so that they can move from one stage to another stage in the buyer’s journey.
+Knowing your buyer persona is essential to create a long-term content plan.
+This is a crucial step because you’re creating content to attract and engage buyer persona so they can move from one stage to another in the buyer’s journey.

 At the very beginning of this article, we’ve discussed buyer persona and buyer’s journey.
 Now let’s learn about it to get more insight.

-The buyer’s journey has three stages- awareness stage, consideration stage, and decision stage.
+The buyer’s journey has three stages: awareness, consideration, and decision.

-This is the first stage of the buyer journey where people have a problem and are looking for the solution.
+This is the first stage of the buyer journey, where people have a problem and are looking for a solution.
 In this stage, they’re trying to learn to solve the problem.
 You can attract the persona by publishing blogs, social media posts, educational videos, etc. The main intention should be to give information to educate your prospects.

 Now you can create a content plan for buyer persona in the different stages of the buyer’s journey.
-Make sure, whenever you’re creating content, you’re addressing the persona’s question and you’re giving complete solution to their problem.
+When creating content, ensure you’re addressing the persona’s question and giving a complete solution to their problem.